futape/gustav/Public-API:-GustavMatch.md

 When comparing the source file's **tags**, the score is increased by 1 for each item found in the source file's tags ([`_tags` GvBlock option](Gustav-core-options#_tags)) (case-insensitively).

-When getting the score for the tags, the items are made unique case-insensitively before comparing them with the source file's properties.
-The same applies to a source file's title, with the only exception that the items are made unique ***case-sensitively*** when the [`GustavMatch::CASE_SENSITIVE`](#int-case_sensitive) flag is set.
+When getting the score for the tags or the title, the items are made unique case-insensitively (i.e. they are lowercased) before comparing them with the source file's properties.
+If the [`GustavMatch::CASE_SENSITIVE`](Public-API%3a-GustavMatch#int-case_sensitive) flag is set, the items are not lowercased before making them unique when the title is matched.
+If lowercased, the items of the array returned by [`GustavMatch::getMatches()`](#string-getmatches) corresponding to these properties will contain lowercased items, too.

 Besides discovering the matching items and calculating the match score, this function also highlights the matching items in all supported properties of the source file.
 The source file's properties are used as values.
 The values are HTML encoded (if an array, the array's string values are encoded) and matching parts are highlighted using `<mark>`.
 When highlighting titles, the same word-boundaries and treatment of the character case as for *matching* the title is used.